June 2015 Aug. 2015. Small Block Gen 1 V8 Performance Upgrades

 If the inlet side of the engine is improved, failure to improve the flow of output gases would result in the inlet modifications not

 producing the expected improvements.
-In a 49-53 Chevy truck, there is no space for tubular headers.
-Also headers can by noisy
+In a 49-53 Chevy truck, there is no space for tubular headers without major alterations to

-compared to a manifold.
+manifold.
 A version of the Sanderson manifolds is specifically designed for the 47-53 Chevy truck.
-The left and right
+The left and right sides are not

-side are not the same.
-The outlet on the left side is offset from the centre to provide the correct amount of space for the steering
+the same.
+The outlet on the left side is offset from the centre to provide the correct amount of space for the steering shaft and

-shaft and linkage.
+linkage.
 This manifold hugs the block and really no other manifold available is as close fitting.
-The Sanderson "header"
+The Sanderson "header" manifolds

 other makes there are never any leaks of any exhaust gases.
 The only criticism sometimes levied at these manifolds (from those